Court documents: Edgewood day care employee pushed children, yanked limbs, covered faces with blanket

 Parents weren't always notified about incidents involving their children, state records also showed.

 Rainbow operates facilities in Ohio and Indiana, as well.
-WCPO has contacted the company for comment.
+The provided WCPO with the following statement Wednesday:

+"The safety and well-being of every child we are privileged to serve is the first priority at Rainbow Child Care Center.
+As soon as Rainbow was made aware of the situations in our facilities, the families of the children involved were notified and the employees in question were removed from the school and subsequently terminated.

+"We have cooperated fully with the authorities during their investigations and will continue to work openly with all appropriate authorities and agencies.